-Land use approvals currently expire one year following the date of final approval.
+Land use approvals currently expire one year following the effective date of land use approval.
 Prior to the expiration of the one-year time limit, applicants may request a time extension not to exceed one year.
 If the project is not completed within this time period, the land use approval expires, and the applicant is required to seek a new land use approval to complete the project.
 This can be an onerous timeline to meet for more complex applications, such as subdivisions, which typically require the design, permitting, and construction of public streets and infrastructure prior to issuance of site development permits and/or final platting.
-Adding provisions for phased subdivisions allows a subdivision to be platted in phases after receiving preliminary approval.